brunolm/blog-posts/c#/mvc/the-async-and-await-in-asp-net-mvc.md

 ---
-title: The async and await in ASP.NET MVC
+title: "The async and await in ASP.NET MVC"
 tags: [asp.net-mvc, async, await, c#]
 ---